-Through this play of bodies, we like to question our subjectivity, the way we look at ourselves, others, and the world around us but also the image that others have of us and reflect back to us.
-The lines between the real and the unreal, the inert and the living, the visible and the invisible are blurred.
-In this type of theater, the gaze, perception, and feelings of the spectators are constantly solicited and are part of the equation.
+Through this play of bodies, we like to question our their body and their presence as an actor to the fullest.
+The subjectivity, the way we look at ourselves, others, and the puppet then became a working tool to create expanding world around us but also the image that others have of us and reflect back to us.
+The lines between the real and the unreal, the inert and the living, the visible and the invisible of life-sized puppet with direct animation, visually playing are blurred.
+In this type of theater, the gaze, perception, and feelings of the spectators are constantly solicited and

 This will be even more the case in our next creation, an adaptation of Alice Through the Looking Glass by Lewis Carroll, in which we would like to go even further in our exploration of the concept of the illusion of the body, which was initiated with Loco.
-Through abstract material (fabrics, shadows, mirrors, etc.) and the way it is manipulated, we want to make bodies, monsters, and presences appear, to give life to the characters who populate Alice's imagination.
-Instead of creating disturbance through the resemblance of the puppet to the human body, I now seek to create disturbance through the suggestion of a presence beyond the physical notion of the body.
+Through abstract actor manipulated this other body, while playing his own material (fabrics, shadows, mirrors, etc.) and the way character.
+Puppet and puppeteer acted at the same level, it is manipulated, we want to make bodies, monsters, on the same equal footing, and no longer "serving" one or and presences appear, to give life to the characters the other.
+What interested us was to play with the idea of who populate Alice's imagination.
+Instead of creating the double that the puppet represents and the confusion disturbance through the resemblance of the puppet to that results from it.
+Between puppeter and puppet, who the human body, I now seek to create disturbance through manipulates whom?
+Who is more "alive"?
+This tenuous the suggestion of a presence beyond the physical notion